DasEd955/RAG-Document-Pipeline/planning.md

      support, accuracy on domain-specific text, latency? -->

 **Embedding Model:**
-- Default (Development): `text-embedding-3-small` or `all-MiniLM-L6-v2` (fast, inexpensive).
-- Higher Quality (Production): `text-embedding-3-large` (better nuance on noisy, paraphrased user text).
-     - Choose multilingual or domain-finetuned embeddings for future scalability.
-- Note: Use the embedding model's tokenizer (e.g., `tiktoken` family) to measure tokens for chunk budgeting.
-- Note: Choose tokenizer first & remap chunk sizes accordingly.
+- `all-mpnet-base-v2` via `sequence-transformers`: Runs locally with no API key or rate limits, which keeps the project on a free stack.
+768-dimensional, 384-token maximum sequence.
+- Chosen over the recommended `all-MiniLM-L6-v2` as it handles paraphrased, noisy, opinion-heavy user text better.
+In addition, its 384-token window leaves headroom over our specified 256-token chunk cap, whereas MiniLM's 256-token cap would sit right at the edge.
+- Embeddings are L2-normalized & stored in a ChromaDB collection configured for cosine space, so that the returned distance equals `1 - cosine_similarity`.
+- A Model Consistency Guard records the embedding model name in the collection metadata & refuses to query an index that was built with a different model.
+This prevents silent dimension and/or space mismatches.
+- Token counts for chunk budgeting use `tiktoken (cl100k_base)` as a proxy; this is not mpnet's tokenizer, so counts are approximate (reference Chunking Strategy).

 **Top-K Retrieval Counts:**
-- Candidate Retrieval: `k_candidate = 20` (fast semantic retrieval to build a candidate set).
+- Candidate Retrieval: `k_candidate = 20` (fast semantic recall to build a candidate set).
      - Note: Rerank with cross-encoder when precision is needed; this improves accuracy at the tradeoff of higher computing cost.
 - Rerank & pass `k_final = 3–5` to the generator: `k_final = 3` for longer (256 token) chunks; `k_final = 5` for shorter (128 token) chunks.
      -- This ensures for longer chunks, context is preserved; shorter chunks gain precision
 - Large aggregation or sentiment queries may need `k_final = 6–8`.
-- Note: Stop concatenating chunks when adding another would exceed the LLM token budget.
+- Note: Stop concatenating chunks at generation time when adding another would exceed the LLM token budget.
-     - Mathematically: sum(token_chunks) + prompt_tokens > model_context
+     - Mathematically: `sum(token_chunks) + prompt_tokens > model_context`

-**Retrieval strategy (Hybrid + Rerank):**
+**Retrieval strategy (Semantic Recall + Cross-Encoder Rerank):**

-- Use hybrid approach; semantic search (embedding cosine) as the primary recall mechanism and BM25/keyword search to catch exact-entity matches (addresses, apartment names).
-- Rerank the top `k_candidate` with a lightweight cross-encoder or a BM25 + embedding re-weight matrix to improve precision.
-- Filter and prioritize by metadata (`source`, `date`, `rating`, `section_heading`) when the user requests it.
+- Semantic Recall: Cosine semantic search over mpnet embeddings returns the top `k_candidate = 20`.
+- Rerank: A lightweight cross-encoder `cross-encoder/ms-marco/MiniLM-L-6-v2` scores each `(query, chunk)` pair jointly & reorders the top candidates; the top-k_final are returned.
+This is the precision step & is the mechanism that correct cases where a short, keyword-dense chunk inaccurately outscores the true answer on raw cosine.

+**Planned Stretch (Not Implemented Yet)**:
+- Hybrid Search: Add BM25/keyword recall to catch exact entity matches (i.e., apartment names, addresses) that embeddings alone can miss, then fuse with the semantic candidates before reranking.
+- Metadata Filtering: Filter/boost by `source` (implemented), and after extending extraction: by `date` and `rating`.

 **Production Tradeoffs & Reflection:**

-- If cost were no object, an embedding model that supports long context, multilingual text, domain finetuning for real-estate terms, and low-latency hosted or on-prem inference would be preferred.
+- If cost were no object, the preferred choice would be an embedding model with long context, multilingual support, domain fine-tuning for real estate specific terms, and low-latency hosted or on-prem inference (e.g., a hosted model such as `text-embedding-3-large`, or a model fine-tuned on housing & legal texts).
 - Tradeoff Considerations: Accuracy vs. cost vs. latency vs. privacy (hosted API vs self-host).
+A local model such as mpnet wins on privacy & cost; a hosted model may win on raw accuracy & maintenance burden.
 - Architecture Pattern: Cheap semantic index for recall + cross-encoder reranker for precision; cache embeddings and precompute reranks for popular queries.

-**Evaluation & tuning:**
+**Evaluation & Tuning (Planned):**

 - Experiment Grid: Chunk sizes (128, 256, 384) × `k_final` (3, 5, 8).
 - Metrics: `recall@k`, `MRR`, final-answer accuracy, hallucination rate, and latency/cost per query.
-- Logging: Store retrieved chunk ids and scores for each test query to analyze failures.
+- Current Verification is Manual: `scrips/query_documents.py ... --debug` prints the retrieved chunk text, distance, cosine similarity, and rerank score per query; `recall@k`/`MRR` are planned for the formal evaluation report.

 ---